QUESTIONABLE

 More broadly, this decision highlights the importance of applying an anti-displacement lens to major housing investments.
 As the City works to develop a formal analysis tool, projects like this present immediate opportunities to begin implementing those principles in practice.

-Things to do: We invite you to use our email template to ask City Council to strengthen the anti-displacement impact of the 50 Coxe Avenue project before approving rezoning.
+The Ask: We invited you to use our email template to ask City Council to strengthen the anti-displacement impact of the 50 Coxe Avenue project before approving rezoning.

 REPORT BACK STATUS